magento/devdocs/guides/v2.2/config-guide/deployment/pipeline/example/environment-variables.md

 layout: default
 group: config-guide
 subgroup: 045_pipeline
-title: Example of setting configuration values without using source control
-menu_title: Example of setting configuration values without using source control
+title: Using environment variables
+menu_title: Using environment variables
 menu_node:
-menu_order: 55
+menu_order: 6300
 level3_menu_node: level3child
-level3_subgroup: deploy-ex
+level3_subgroup: deployment-examples
 version: 2.2
-github_link: config-guide/prod/prod_deploy-rsync.md
+github_link: config-guide/deployment/pipeline/example/environment-variables.md
 ---

-NOT STARTED TBD

-This example shows how to set shared, system-specific, and sensitive values in your development system, then set all the values in your production system using a combination of the shared configuration, `config.php`, and Magento CLI commands.
+This example shows how to set shared, system-specific, and sensitive values in your development system, then set all the values in your production system using a combination of the shared configuration, `config.php`, and PHP environment variables.

 These configuration settings can be shared between the development and production systems: